yorkee/react3dmustang/README.md

 *note anything prior to init commit was explored in https://github.com/yorkee/react3d

+## the todo list

+1. turn the webGl / threejs part into browserify with modular archtecture.
+It was okay in the beginning as code mash, but is getting out of control now.

+2. Jest running properly.
+As of now, I already get a basic understanding of how Reactjs works.
+It need to be tested to further build with more complicated data structure

+3. find a way to unit test threejs code.

+4. Once the above structure works, try to have server.js serving the data via restful and have react component consuming the data.

+5. Skining the mustang.

+6. update the background.

+7. make the gauge smoother.

 ## credits/reference:

 Philippe Leefsma: Embedding webpages in a 3D Three.js scene